OpenLvVision/OpenLvVision_Documentation/content/docs/Installation/OpenLvVision.md

 2. **Install the `.vip` file manually** via VIPM (see instructions in [Installing JKI VIPM](#1-installing-jki-vipm)).

-3. **During installation**, VIPM will display a window *“Checking Connection”*.
+3. **During installation**, VIPM will display a window *â€œChecking Connectionâ€*.
    - If the installer cannot connect, it will automatically prompt you to select the downloaded `DLLs.zip`.
    - If it does **not** prompt automatically:
      - Press the **Cancel** button next to the download bar.
-     - VIPM will then ask for the DLLs file manually — select the downloaded `DLLs.zip`.
+     - VIPM will then ask for the DLLs file manually â€” select the downloaded `DLLs.zip`.

    ![OpenCV Offline Installation Prompt](images/VIP_OpenCvOffline.png)